 Step 10: Flip the bake over once it has fully puffed up and allow the other side to brown.

-Step 11: Remove from the oil once you’ve gotten a nice golden color on both sides of the bake.
+Step 11: Remove from the oil once the bakes have a golden color on both sides.

 Trinidad fry bake recipe